mik284/Learning-concepts/README.md

 ## Constructor Functions

 JavaScript's class system is built directly on using functions and objects.
 Calling (i.e., invoking) a constructor function with the new operator instantiates a new object.
 The same constructor function can be used to create different objects.

+## The `this` Keyword
+* method uses this to access an object on which it was called A common misconception is that this refers to the object where it is defined.
+This is not the case!

+The value of this is actually not assigned to anything until an object calls the method where this is used.
+In other words, the value assigned to this is based on the object that invokes the method where this is defined.
+Let's look at an example:

+const dog = {
+  bark: function () {
+    console.log('Woof!');
+  },
+  barkTwice: function () {
+    this.bark();
+    this.bark();
+  }
+};
+Let's go ahead and invoke both of dog's methods:

+dog.bark();
+// Woof!

+dog.barkTwice();
+// Woof!
+// Woof!
+We know that when we call dog.bark(); (or dog.barkTwice();) a variable this gets set.
+Since this can access the object it was called on, barkTwice can use this to access the dog object, which contains the bark method.

+But what if we just wrote bark(); instead of this.bark(); in barkTwice?
+The function would have first looked for a local variable named bark in the scope of barkTwice.
+If bark isn't found, it would have looked further up the scope chain.

+To tie things all together: this.bark(); tells barkTwice to look at dog -- the object that the method was called on -- to find bark.